Thoughts on being your ridiculous self.

 If you have ovaries, then you know the title line.
-If you were dating or married to a woman in 2001, then you were likely forced to sit through the movie, Bridget Jones’ Diary.
-This movie frequently resides in the single girl’s collection of emergency movies in the event she’s ever let a man throw her off-balance or has gone through any type of break up.
+If you were dating or married to a woman in 2001, you were likely forced to sit through the movie Bridget Jones’ Diary.
+This movie frequently resides in the single girl’s collection of emergency movies in the event she’s ever let a man throw her off-balance or has gone through any type of breakup.
 As a matter of fact, Ben and Jerry’s needs to just sell pints of Chunky Monkey with every purchase of the movie.

 I love this scene.
-I’m a chick.
-Of course I do.
-One thing I love so much about this scene is that as he leads up to his big “just as you are line” he mentions a few other things first like his “There are elements of the ridiculous about you.”
+I think you are missing a heart if you don’t.
+And being a deep feeler, of course, I love this scene.
+One thing I love so much about it is that as Mr. Darcy leads up to his big “just as you are” line, he mentions a few other things first, like, “There are elements of the ridiculous about you.”

-If I had to ever pick one line that summed me up perfectly, that would be the one.
-But it’s important he says it first.
+If I had to choose one line that sums me up perfectly, that would be the one.
+But Mark Darcy must say it first.

-A person, that I cared very deeply for once said to me that he had very high criteria.
+A person that I cared very deeply for once said to me that he had very high criteria for the girls he dated.
 And that I didn’t meet said “criteria” for a long-term relationship.
+It was Valentine’s Day.
+Super fun, huh?
 I like to look at him as my Hugh Grant.
 Looks great.
 You think it’s great.
-But it’s any thing but great.
+But it’s anything but great.

 Well, I’m not.